Gravitational instantons with faster than quadratic curvature decay (I): Asymptotic Fibration

 To find out the local covering transform, we look at the preimage $p_1$ of $p$ under the exponential map inside $B_1(0)$.
 There is a local covering transform $F$ which maps $0$ to $p_1$.
 The image of the radical geodesic from $0$ to $p_1$ is a geodesic loop based at $p$.
 This gives a 1-1 correspondence between short geodesic loops and covering transforms.

 Now suppose we have two short enough geodesic loops $\gamma_1$ and $\gamma_2$ with same base point $p$.
 Then they correspond to two local covering transforms $F_1$ and $F_2$.
 The composition $F_1\circ F_2$ is also a local covering transform.
 It corresponds to another geodesic loop based at $p$.
-It's exactly the product of $\gamma_1$ and $\gamma_2$ defined by Gromov.
+It is exactly the product of $\gamma_1$ and $\gamma_2$ defined by Gromov.

 For any $q$ close enough to $p$, choose an preimage $q_0$ of $q$ close enough to $0$, then $q_1=F(q_0)$ is another preimage of $q$ which is very close to $p_1$.
 The image of the shortest geodesic connecting $q_1$ and $q_2$ under the exponential map is a geodesic loop based at $q$.
-It's called the sliding of $\gamma$.
+It is called the sliding of $\gamma$.
 When $q$ moves along a curve $\alpha$, the sliding of $\gamma$ becomes a 1-parameter family of curves.
-It's called the sliding of $\gamma$ along the curve $\alpha$.
+It is called the sliding of $\gamma$ along the curve $\alpha$.

 When we parallel transport any vector $v$ along the geodesic loop, we will get another vector $\mathrm{hol}(v)$. $\mathrm{hol}:T_p\rightarrow T_p$ is called the holonomy of the loop.
 For hyperk\"ahler manifold, $\mathrm{hol}\in\mathrm{Sp}(1)=\mathrm{SU}(2)$.
 Under suitable orthonormal basis, any element in $\mathrm{SU}(2)$ can be written as